 Supervision of firms

-Where there is a failure to cooperate or there are significant risks to consumers or the public we take tough enforcement action.
-Those we regulate have a duty to co-operate openly and promptly with us (see Principle 7, above).
-If they fail to do so we can require them to deliver documents or information to us or to provide us with an explanation in person.
+Where there is a failure to cooperate or there are significant risks to consumers or the public we take enforcement action.
+Solicitors and law firms have a duty to co-operate openly and promptly with us and if they fail to do so we can require them to deliver documents or information to us, or to provide us with an explanation in person.

 - the number of clients affected and any impact on them